wojciechloboda/SMPE-lab/README.md

 # SMPE-lab

-## 2. 02/10/25 [ AL ] Clearly defining the experiment and having the right tools to analyze it
+### Improved experiments and plots for M2R-ParallelQuicksort

 M2R-ParallelQuicksort repository for nots of the whole group, improved experiments and plots: https://github.com/viniciuslazzari/M2R-ParallelQuicksort

-## 3. 09/10/25 [ JMV ] Visualization and Exploratory Data Analysis
+### Challenger exercise

-Solution for challanger exercise: https://github.com/wojciechloboda/SMPE-lab/blob/main/challanger/challanger.pdf
+Solution for challenger exercise: https://github.com/wojciechloboda/SMPE-lab/blob/main/challanger/challanger.pdf

+### Improvement of plots

 Improvement of 3 plots from the presentation: